 from there he will come to judge the living and the dead.

 the communion of saints,

 the forgiveness of sins,

 This ceremony takes only a few minutes, but leaves a memory that lasts a lifetime and builds a sense of security in children.
 It also focuses their attention on the wonderful gift of Baptism.

 After the ceremony, serve children's punch and Initial Cookies, cut and baked in the initials of each present.
-Also serve Christ's diapers.
-Although He was grown when he received the baptism from John the Baptist, we are reminded of his infancy and our baptism at childhood.
+Also serve the cookies called Christ's diapers.
+Although He was grown when he received baptism from John the Baptist, we are reminded of his infancy and our baptism at childhood.